Aruvaro-Chulvi/OFFLINED/README.md

 - 🟣 Ko-fi (optional): add your handle

 > Note: Platforms like **GitHub Sponsors** or **OpenCollective** generally require OSI-approved open-source licenses, which OFFLINED does not use.

 <br><br>

----

-# 🤝 Contributing & Support

-**OFFLINED** is a source-available project for personal and educational use-made with passion, time and effort.
-If you like the idea and believe it can be useful for individuals, communities or organizations, there are many ways you can help us grow:

-### 👥 Community
-- Spread the word: share this repository with friends, forums and communities (preppers, offline computing, open knowledge).
-- Give us feedback: open an [Issue](../../issues) to suggest improvements, report bugs, or share new ideas.
-- Help with translations: improve texts and UI in EN / ES / FR.

-### 🛠️ Development
-- Contribute code: submit Pull Requests to improve backend (FastAPI, llama.cpp integration) or frontend (HTML/JS/CSS).
-- Provide assets: pixel-art avatars, documentation, guides or open-source resources to enrich the library.
-- Optimize: test with different models, hardware setups and offline tools.

-### 💡 Support & Sustainability
-We are exploring different ways to raise funds to keep this project alive.
-Your support can help us:
-- Cover hosting and distribution costs.
-- Preload models, Wikipedia files, maps and docs for “plug & play” versions.
-- Reach the dream of building the **No-Internet OS**.

-Future options may include:
-- ☕ Buy us a coffee (small donations).
-- ❤️ Patreon or GitHub Sponsors (monthly support).
-- 🎁 Special edition USB sticks or offline kits.
-- 🏛️ Institutional partnerships with NGOs, schools or communities.

-If you or your organization believe in this vision, **let’s connect!**
-Together we can build the most complete offline knowledge tool.

-<br><br>